New Scams To Watch Out For In Thailand 2026

 Fake Visa and Relocation Agency Scams

-If you’re interested in spending a little bit longer in Thailand or even living here you may encounter our next group of scams Prospective expats are often in need of relocation advice and assistance particularly with Visa driver’s license and bank account opening There are plenty of legitimate agencies but once you express an interest in agency services Google and Facebook may start to show you agency advertisements and many are scams They may provide fake or fraudulent documents including fake visas which are illegal Do plenty of research before you choose an agency and check Google reviews and Reddit forums for any specific agency before you sign up.
+If you’re interested in spending a little bit longer in Thailand or even living here, you may encounter our next group of scams.
+Prospective expats are often in need of relocation advice and assistance, particularly with visas, driver’s licenses, and bank account opening.
+There are plenty of legitimate agencies, but once you express an interest in agency services, Google and Facebook may start to show you agency advertisements, and many are scams.
+They may provide fake or fraudulent documents, including fake visas, which are illegal.
+Do plenty of research before you choose an agency, and check Google reviews and Reddit forums for any specific agency before you sign up.

 Fake Visa Scam In Thailand